Wednesday, February 27, 2013

 #7 EASY -- this is the most surprising bonus of dried beans!
 Some time savers: you DON'T have to OPEN cans, or rinse and drain cooked beans.
 While you should rinse dried beans, cleaning the strainer afterward is a cinch with dried beans (compared to cooked beans)!

 SO how to do it?
-I thank 100 Days of Real Food! for their simple recipe!
+I thank 100 Days of Real Food for their simple recipe!

-Here is what I do!
+Here is what I do:

-Homemade Refried Beans (Note: there is nothing fried about these beans!)
+(Note: there is nothing fried about these beans!)

 1 pound (2 c) dried pinto beans, rinsed (substitute almost any bean* you wish in this recipe!)

-Cook everything overnight (or all day) on high in a slow cooker.
 Onions and garlic are nutritious and delicious addition (1-2 onions, halved, and 2 cloves garlic).
-CUMIN is also a delicious addition!

 Blend to desired smoothness and enjoy!